Lee Hong-koo

-Lee Hong-Koo (born 9 May 1934) is a South Korean former academic and politician who served as the prime minister of South Korea from 1994 to 1995.
-Lee also held office as South Korean ambassador to the United Kingdom and United States and was the founding chairman of the East Asia Institute in Seoul.
+Lee Hong-koo (9 May 1934 – 5 May 2026) was a South Korean academic and politician who served as the 28th prime minister of South Korea from 1994 to 1995.
+Lee also held office as South Korean ambassador to the United Kingdom and later to the United States, and was the founding chairman of the East Asia Institute in Seoul.

-Early life and education
+Family and education

 Lee Hong-Koo's family name ("bongwan") originates with the Jeonju Yi clan, the family of the ruling dynasty of Korea from 1392 to 1910.
-He is the 15th generation descendant of Yi Jeon, Prince Yeongsan who is the son of King Seongjong of Joseon.
-He was born in what was then the (village-designated) Yeoyu-ri, Koyang District, Gyeonggi Province (today a part of Yeouido Island, Seoul), in Japanese Korea.
-Raised in Japanese Gyeongseong (Seoul), in 1953, he graduated from the elite Gyeonggi High School.
-The same year, he entered Seoul National University to study law but dropped out the following year.
+He was the 15th generation descendant of Yi Jeon, Prince Yeongsan, who was the son of King Seongjong of Joseon.

+Lee was born in what was then the designated village of Yeoyu-ri in the Koyang District of Gyeonggi Province, in Japanese Korea.
+Raised in Japanese Gyeongseong (Seoul), he graduated from the elite Gyeonggi High School in 1953 and entered Seoul National University to study law, but dropped out the following year.
+In 1955 Lee entered Emory University in the United States, majoring in political science, and graduated in 1959.
+Later he earned Master's degree (1961) and a Doctorate of Philosophy (1968) in political science from Yale University.
+He was awarded an honorary doctorate by Emory University in 1978.

 Academic career

-In the United States

-In 1955, Lee entered Emory University in the United States majoring in political science, and graduated in 1959.
-Later he earned MA (1961) and PhD (1968) degrees in political science from Yale University.
-He was an adjunct professor at Emory University from 1964 until 1968.
-In 1973–1974, he returned again to the United States, first as a fellow at Woodrow Wilson International Center (think tank) in 1973, and then at Harvard Law School in 1974.
+Lee was an adjunct professor at Emory University in the United States from 1964 until 1968.
+A few years later, he returned to the United States, first as a fellow at the Woodrow Wilson International Center in 1973, then at Harvard Law School in 1974.

-Lee was awarded an honorary doctorate by Emory University in 1978.

-In Seoul

-In 1968 or 1969, Lee returned to Korea to serve as professor of political science at Korea's top university, Seoul National University through 1973, and again served in this capacity after his return from Harvard circa 1974.
-He served as professor at SNU until his appointment as a government minister in 1988.
+From 1968 or 1969 to 1973, Lee worked in Korea as a professor of political science at Seoul National University, and again served in this capacity after his return from Harvard in about 1974, until his appointment as a government minister in 1988.

 Political career

-Following 33 years in academia (around half in the U.S. and half in Seoul), Lee Hong-Koo entered the world of politics and government when in 1988, he was appointed unification minister by newly elected president Roh Tae-Woo.
+Following 33 years in academia, Lee Hong-Koo entered the world of politics and government in 1988, when he was appointed unification minister by president Roh Tae-Woo from 25 February 1988 to 27 December 1990.

-In 1991, Lee was appointed South Korean Ambassador to the United Kingdom, also by Roh, and from 1994-95 Lee served as the 28th prime minister of the Republic of Korea under President Kim Young-Sam (though as Korea is a strong presidential system, the position of prime minister is subordinate to the presidency).
+In 1991 Lee was appointed as Korea's ambassador to the United Kingdom.
+After serving that ambassadorship for 3 years, from 30 April 1994 to 17 December 1994, Lee served as Deputy Prime Minister of South Korea, concurrently with again Minister of Unification, and from 17 December 1994 to 17 May 1995, Lee served as the 28th Prime Minister of South Korea under President Kim Young-Sam.
 At this time, Lee was not a member of any party.